Estong Ballesteros

-Ernesto "Estong" Ballesteros (born January 28, 1973 in Manila, Philippines) is a Filipino former professional basketball player in the Philippine Basketball Association.
+Ernesto "Estong" Ballesteros (born January 28, 1973, in Manila, Philippines) is a Filipino former professional basketball player in the Philippine Basketball Association (PBA).
 He was drafted fourth overall by Shell in 1997.

 Player profile

 Ballesteros played for several teams during his earlier career.
 He played for Shell, Coca-Cola, and for the Barangay Ginebra Kings.
-He also played in the defunct MBA for the Pangasinan Presidents and Pamapanga Dragons.
+He also played in the defunct MBA for the Pangasinan Presidents and Pampanga Dragons.
 He was a free agent in the 2005–06 and 2006–07 seasons, but he was signed by Welcoat in the 2007–08 PBA Philippine Cup in a two-year contract.